Mattsenna/year_of_code/README.md

 * [Google codejam](https://code.google.com/codejam/)
 * [Google](https://code.google.com/)

-*[Needless to say this list is not exhaustive.
-Please add more resources when you find.]
+*<i>Needless to say this list is not exhaustive.
+Please add more resources when you find.</i>
 * * *